jaros/func-workshop/README.md

-intro, history, why, how to use in UBS(our env) ? interact with crowd, who has experience ?
+intro, history, why, how to use in the company (our env) ? interact with crowd, who has experience ?

 14:30 (0:10) introduction
 14:40 (1:20) history, idea and demos: